 - To find out the ID of a seed while in-game, type /seed in the chat bar and press enter.

-- When creating a new seed, remember to make sure that “Generate Structures” is on, otherwise villages, temples and dungeons won’t spawn on the map.
+- When creating a new seed, remember to make sure that “Generate Structures” is on, otherwise villages, temples, dungeons and ocean monuments won’t spawn on the map.

-- Desert Temples, Jungle Temples, and Desert Villages will only spawn in minecraft version 1.2 and above, as this is when they were first added to the game.
+- Desert Temples, Jungle Temples, and Desert Villages will only spawn in minecraft version 1.2 and above.

 - Minecraft version 1.3 to 1.5 will likely always have the same seeds.